Gelembjuk/democoin/README.md

   showunspent -address ADDRESS
         - Displays the list of all unspent transactions and total balance showhistory -address ADDRESS
         - Displays the wallet history.
-All In?Out transactions getbalance -address ADDRESS
+All In/Out transactions getbalance -address ADDRESS
         - Get balance of ADDRESS
   listaddresses